simtokic/DjangoDemo/README.md

 ### Prerequisites

-You can find these instructions at documentation folder.
+You can find these instructions at [documentation](https://github.com/simtokic/DjangoDemo/tree/master/documentation) folder.

 ### Installing

-You can find these instructions at documentation folder.
+You can find these instructions at [documentation](https://github.com/simtokic/DjangoDemo/tree/master/documentation) folder.

 ## Running the tests

-There are currently no tests available (no written tests).
+Currently, there are no tests available (no written tests).

 ## Deployment